 1. Discover Beautiful Waterfalls

-Waterfalls are one of the most enchanting parts of nature, and North Georgia has no shortage of breathtaking cascades!
+Waterfalls are some of the most enchanting natural features, and North Georgia has no shortage of breathtaking cascades!
 The best part?
 Experiencing them doesn’t cost a thing.
 There are dozens of waterfalls to discover near Glen-Ella Springs Inn, including the state’s tallest waterfall.
-If you don’t feel like venturing too far off the beaten path, check out Minnehaha Falls—it’s just 10 minutes from the inn.
+If you don’t feel like venturing too far off the beaten path, check out Minnehaha Falls—it’s just 10 minutes away from the inn.
 Don’t forget to bring your camera!
 You’ll definitely want to show your friends and family when you return.

 2. Take a Hike

 North Georgia is the perfect place to lace up your hiking boots and blaze a trail!
-The Southern Appalachians are brimming with awe-inspiring natural beauty, and hiking is a great way to experience it.
+The Blue Ridge Mountains are brimming with awe-inspiring natural beauty, and hiking is a great way to experience it.
 Check out The Appalachian Trail (no, you don’t have to hike the whole thing) or the Raven Cliff Falls Trail for some of the most jaw-dropping views.
-Along the way, you may also have the chance to spot some elusive wildlife!
+Along the way, you may also have the chance to spot some wildlife!

 3. Visit a Unique Boutique